-Remember it is common to experience temporary increase in symptoms in the neck and arm after the local anaesthetic wears off.
+Remember it is common to experience temporary increase in symptoms in the back, buttock and leg after the local anaesthetic wears off.
 Your first strategy to manage this is taking pain relief as prescribed by your GP and modifying your activities.